 Avaya’s Month of Giving—Supporting Humanity at its best

-My colleague Becky Carr recently wrote a timely and relevant blog about the importance of purpose-driven marketing.
-In it, she talked about the many reasons brands need to identify their authentic purpose.
+Purpose-driven marketing is important—there are many compelling reasons why brands need to identify their authentic purpose.
 Millennials expect it; gen-Z demands it.
 It’s good business so companies would be wise to respond.
-While I agree with every word, I’m here to say there’s a bigger reason why companies must invest in corporate responsibility: it’s the humane thing to do.
+While I agree with this, I’m here to say there’s a bigger reason why companies must invest in corporate responsibility: it’s the humane thing to do.
 Let’s face it, the important role humanity plays in the evolution of our species has been greatly diminished recently thanks to the divisive and polarizing political culture in which we’re living.
 Working together, we can change that!

 The official definition of humanity is compassionate or benevolent behavior and it’s characterized by some of the most beautiful words in the English language: kind, considerate, understanding, sympathetic, tolerant, merciful, gentle, tender, charitable, caring, and warmhearted.
 These are all noble qualities that, I believe, each of us aspires to every single day but sometimes find ourselves caught up in incivility and unpleasant conversations.
 We may react emotionally and take positions that go against who and what we are at our core, but these don’t really define us.
 We’re better.
 We’ve always been better.
 And we prove this time and again when we rise to meet significant challenges.
 A recent example is the We Are Still In declaration—a promise to reduce emissions and stem the causes of climate change.
 This is humanity at its finest.